michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \end{bmatrix}
 ```

-I’ll leave the calculation of the Kalman gain, K, to the reader, but it will be used to assemble our estimates for any given time step as:
+I'll leave the calculation of the Kalman gain, K, to the reader, but it will be used to assemble our estimates for any given time step as:

 ```math
 \begin{bmatrix}